Woman on Top: Plot

 Back in Brazil, Toninho's restaurant is floundering without Isabella.
 Toninho curses Yemanja, and the fishermen stop catching any fish.
-He figures out that Isabella has gone to Monica and follows her to San Francisco.
+He discovers she has gone to Monica's and follows her to San Francisco.
 He spots her on television and tracks her to the studio.

 With a group of local street musicians, Toninho sneaks into the studio and onto the set, serenading Isabella on the live broadcast.
-Cliff hires Toninho and the musicians for the show over Isabella's objections.
-Isabella pursues a relationship with Cliff but Toninho continues trying to win her back.
+Cliff hires him and the musicians for the show over Isabella's objections.
+She tries to pursue a relationship with Cliff but Toninho continually tries to win her back.

 Network executives offer to syndicate Isabella's show nationally, but only after demanding a number of changes, including firing Monica.
-With the restaurant closed, Toninho apologizes to Yemanja, but tells her to "stay out of [his] business" with Isabella.
-He quits the show and makes another attempt to win back Isabella.
+With the restaurant closed, Toninho apologizes to Yemanja but tells her to "stay out of [his] business" with Isabella.
+He quits the show and makes another attempt to win her back.
 Isabella goes after him but has to take an elevator, and her motion sickness slows her enough to allow Toninho to depart.
-Isabella also quits the show rather than accept the changes demanded by the network.
+She also quits the show rather than accept the changes demanded by the network.

-Isabella, with her love still gone but now wanting it returned, tries to cook another sacrifice to Yemanja but finds her cooking talent is gone.
+Isabella, with her love still gone but now wanting it returned, tries to cook another sacrifice for Yemanja but finds her cooking talent is gone.
 Undaunted, Monica substitutes some boxed macaroni and cheese.
 Isabella makes the second offering but nearly drowns.
 She has a vision of Yemanja, who rejects her new offering.

 Isabella goes to collect her things from the television studio.
 Toninho, sent by Monica, shows up and suggests they cook something together.
 As they cook, the fish return to the village waters and Yemanja returns Isabella's original offering along with her love for Toninho.

-The film closes with Toninho and Isabella operating a new restaurant as equal partners and with Cliff and Monica as a couple.
+Toninho and Isabella later operate a new restaurant as equal partners and with Cliff and Monica as a couple.